Grachi: Soñar No Cuesta Nada

 On March 21, 2013, Warner Music signed Nickelodeon Latin American star Isabella Castillo.
-The album served as the soundtrack of the third season, still Nickelodeon released also another third season soundtrack with different artists digitally.
-Soñar No Cuesta Nada was released on Latin America on April 23, 2013.
+The album Soñar No Cuesta Nada was released on Latin America on April 23, 2013, and it contains 4 songs from the third season of Grachi.
+Nickelodeon, MTV, MTV Hits & VH1 promoted the album.
 This album peaked No. 14 in the Billboard Latin Hot 100.
-This also contains a new version of the Latin Grammy nominated song from Grachi season 2 "Lagrimas".
+It also contains a new version of the Latin Grammy nominated song from Grachi season 2 "Lágrimas".